20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

-Seattle is a city known for its rainy days (it’s not as much as you think), but that shouldn’t stop you from exploring the unique activities and outdoor attractions in this beautiful city.
-No matter the weather, Seattle offers unforgettable and unique experiences year-round.
-Whether you’re planning your first Seattle itinerary or returning to explore hidden gems, this 2025 travel guide covers the best things to do in Seattle for first-timers and beyond.
+Seattle is a city infamous for rainy days (it’s not as much as you think), but that shouldn’t stop you from exploring the unique activities and outdoor attractions in this beautiful city.
+Seattle offers unforgettable and unique experiences year-round.
+Whether you’re planning your first Seattle trip itinerary or returning to explore it’s unique hidden gems, this travel guide covers the best things to do in Seattle for first-time visitors and seasoned Seattle pros (We update regularly from frequent visits too!).

 Seattle truly is one of our favorite destinations and our favorite port city for an Alaskan cruise!